 The Lever House was designed by Gordon Bunshaft for the architectural firm of Skidmore, Owings & Merrill, and completed in 1952.
 It was built as the international headquarters for Lever Brothers Company, a manufacturer of commercial soaps and detergents.

-Since Lever House was purchased and fully restored by RFR Holding in 1998, the glass-enclosed lobby has been the location for numerous contemporary art exhibitions.
-The landmarked modern building, designed by Gordon Bunshaft and completed in 1952, offers a clean, pristine, and highly visible space for the presentation of art.
+Since Lever House was purchased and was fully restored by RFR Holding in 1998, the glass-enclosed lobby has hosted numerous contemporary art exhibitions.

-The first few exhibitions at Lever House were temporary loan shows, borrowed directly from artists and galleries, including Alexander Calder, Felix Gonzalez-Torres, Stephan Balkenhol, and Isamu Noguchi (who designed an unrealized sculpture garden for the original plan, and also designed the marble seating now in place on the plaza).
+The first few exhibitions at Lever House were temporary loan shows, borrowed directly from artists and galleries, including Alexander Calder, Felix Gonzalez-Torres, Stephan Balkenhol, and Isamu Noguchi (who designed an unrealized sculpture garden for the original plan).

 Beginning in 2003, RFR President Aby Rosen and private dealer Alberto Mugrabi conceived the idea of forming the Lever House Art Collection.
 It was decided to invite artists to create artworks specifically for the Lever House lobby which would be on extended view for approximately three months, and then purchased for the Collection.
 Original curator Richard D. Marshall directed the program from 2003 to 2014.
 In 2017, Roya Sachs became curator of Lever House Art Collection, bringing a new generation of artists into the collection.